• Request Info

 Hispanic Film Festival

-Wednesdays in September / October 2024 / 6 p.m.
-Lindsay Young Auditorium—Hodges Library
+October 2025, Wednesdays at 6 p.m., Lindsay Young Auditorium—Hodges Library

-Join us for the fifth edition of the Hispanic Film Festival on the UT campus featuring independent award-winning films in Spanish with English subtitles, and introductory talks by UT professors.
+Join us for the sixth edition of the Hispanic Film Festival on the UT campus, featuring independent award-winning films in Spanish with English subtitles, and introductory talks by UT professors.

 Free admission